How to set up a remotely controlled 3D printer

 With the availability of 3D printers swiftly increasing, more and more people have decided to start learning, experimenting, and working with 3D printers.
 The printers are often used as cost-efficient prototyping tools and supplement many home and office setups.

 Leaving a 3D printer unattended can be considered a hazard.
 However, with adequate supervision, having remote access to your printer can make printing more time-efficient.
-By implementing Meshnet into your network configuration, you can forego port forwarding and easily access your 3D printer while not being physically present.
+By implementing into your network configuration, you can forego and easily access your 3D printer while not being physically present.

 This guide showcases how you can turn a Linux device into a remotely accessible 3D printer controller and how to remotely initiate print jobs using slicers over Meshnet.